AdaCore/ada-spark-rfcs/considered/rfc-prefixed-untagged.rst

 =======

-The "object.op()" notation has become popular enough that we should consider generalizing it to apply to untagged private types, and the types that implement them.
+The "object.op()" notation has become popular enough that we should consider generalizing it to apply to all types.

 Motivation
 ==========